usr42/docker-cifs/README.md

 # docker-cifs
-Docker cifs image to mount smb/samba shares
+Docker cifs image to mount and sync smb/samba shares

 This image could be used as base image to mount a smb share.